JamieB92/Gamer-Connect-Backend-PP5/README.md

 ## Deployment setup

 ### dj_rest_auth
-- run the following in the termincal - pip3 install dj-rest-auth==2.1.9
+- run the following in the terminal - pip3 install dj-rest-auth==2.1.9
 - Add the following in INSTALLED_APPS in settings.py:

         'rest_framework.authtoken',